AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/DocumentVersions/GetDocumentVersionInformation.md

 DocumentVersions.GetDocumentVersionInformation Method
 =====================================================
-AutomationML 2.1 APIThis function returns the DocumentVersion Information from the AutomationML document with the specified document Identifier, otherwise null.
+This function returns the DocumentVersion Information from the AutomationML document with the specified document Identifier, otherwise null.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)